 Students must register at their "home" or neighborhood school, according to the attendance boundaries.
 Go to school and bus routes for information on what your “home” schools are, including elementary, middle school and high school, based on your address.
 If you need assistance determining which school your student will attend, please contact the Lake Washington School District transportation department at (425) 936-1120.
-During the summer, when your neighborhood school is closed, you can begin the registration process at the Lake Washington School District Resource Center, 16250 NE 74th St., Redmond, Washington.

 Most schools require the following to register:

 - Proof of child's birth date, such as a birth certificate or passport

 - Proof of residency (such as an energy bill with your current address, lease agreement, or mortgage statement)

 - Records of Immunizations — students must meet state immunization requirements.
 Bring proof of immunization from your family physician or a local health department.
 The parent or guardian then transfers this information to a certificate of immunization and signs the certificate to verify its accuracy.